courselabs/devsecops/labs/argo/README.md

 </details><br/>

 > You'll see a new Deployment and new ReplicaSet are created, scaled up to the 3 Pods set in the values file

-## Lab

-One of the great features of ArgoCD is that it can deploy all the main Kubernetes package types, without you needing to install tools or write deployment scripts.

-We haven't used [Kustomize](https://kustomize.io/) in this course, but it's a nice alternative to Helm if you don't have complex templating requirements.

-In this lab you'll use ArgoCD to deploy a Kustomize app without needing to understand what Kustomize does, or how to use it.

-Create an ArgoCD app for the project in `labs/argo/project/kustomize/base`:

-- it's in the same repo as the whoami app, so the Git URL can be the same
-- set the app to deploy to the default namespace
-- configure it for auto-sync

-Trigger a deployment of the app, and browse to it.

-> Stuck?
-Try [hints](hints.md) or check the [solution](solution.md).

 ___